Jason0wang/text-crawling/README.md

 # text-crawling
-crawl novel from website
+crawl novel from website,
-resort the paragraph and assign the layout finaly, write into a file.
+resort the paragraph and assign the layout, finaly, write into a file.